-The publication of this session of the 26th Virtual Annual Meeting of the European Association of Archaeologists is approaching.
+The publication of this session of the 26th Virtual Annual Meeting of the European Association of Archaeologists.

 The proceedings will appear in a special issue of the on-line scientific journal : Layers.
 Archeologia Territorio Contesti, edited by the University of Cagliari (Department of Letters, Languages and Cultural Heritage).
 Layers is a peer-reviewed open access journal which focuses on archaeological research into the Landscape Archaeology and many others archaeological themes.